When disease burden justifies intervention

 Treatment should be considered when CAD produces clinically meaningful harm.

-This harm may present through anemia, symptoms, or disease behavior over time.
-No single domain is sufficient on its own.
+Clinically meaningful harm may arise through anemia, disabling circulatory symptoms, or unfavorable disease behavior over time.

 Anemia-related indications